 Citizenship Practice Test 9

-For the reading portion of the citizenship English test you will be asked to read aloud one of three sentences.
+For the reading portion of the English section of the Citizenship Test, you will be asked to read aloud one of three sentences.
 The content will focus on civics and history topics and will test your ability to read in English.
-To study for the reading portion of the Naturalization Test, you should be comfortable with the following vocabulary words:
+To study for the reading portion of the naturalization test, you should be comfortable with the following vocabulary words: